A rare cluster of old-growth trees creates an inspiring shadow to stand in.

 The park provides one reservable kitchen shelter with water, electricity, and 10 picnic tables.
 There are 20 additional day-use picnic tables, available first come, first served.
-To reserve the kitchen shelter, call the park office at (360) 291-3767.
+To reserve the kitchen shelter, reservations can be made year round online or by calling 1-888-226-7688.
 A Discover Pass is required for access to all day-use facilities.

 3 miles of hiking trails

 Water activities & features